 This one’s about as summery as it gets: see those perfectly criss-crossed grill marks and the cubes of diced cucumber and melon?
 You can practically feel the sunny warmth emanating out of this one.
 Get our Grilled Swordfish with Cucumber-Melon Salsa recipe.

 Tacos are perhaps the most forgiving vehicle for fish prepared on the grill.
 If you’re still getting the hang of flipping your fillets just so, not to worry.
 These puppies are designed to hold all the flaky bits and pieces.
 And don’t forget the slaw for a perfect crunchy contrast.
+Any firm white fish from mahi mahi to cod will work well here.
 Get our Easy Fish Tacos recipe.

 Although it may look intimidating, whole fish is actually easier to grill than individual fillets.
 Just let it hold itself together while it cooks and leave the carving for the tableside.
 Get our Whole Grilled Bass with Olives, Onion, and Artichoke recipe.

 Firm-fleshed mackerel is a pro at handling flaming heat.
 It also loves meeting up with other flavor-forward ingredients, getting along swimmingly with fennel, tomato, and caper in this recipe.
 Get our Grilled Mackerel with Tomato, Fennel, and Capers recipe.